Hospital Expansion |

 Children's Hospital Expansion into Audubon Park

-The Audubon Commission and Children’s Hospital held a public meeting:
+The Audubon Commission and Children’s Hospital held a public meeting: When: Wednesday, January 20, 2010 Time: 6:00PM Where: Cafeteria/auditorium, Milestone Sabis Academy, 5951 Patton Street

--A long-term Cooperative Endeavor Agreement between the Audubon Commission and Children’s Hospital allowing the use of 5.5 acres of land (Avenger Field and the tennis court land) adjacent to the hospital for expansion purposes.
+Discussion items include: -A long-term Cooperative Endeavor Agreement between the Audubon Commission and Children’s Hospital allowing the use of 5.5 acres of land (Avenger Field and the tennis court land) adjacent to the hospital for expansion purposes. -An overview of the hospital’s expansion plans for the property.